US military grounds V-22 Osprey aircraft after fatal Japan crash | Business

 US military grounds V-22 Osprey aircraft after fatal Japan crash

-Tokyo had already grounded its small fleet of the tilt-rotor aircraft, whose deployment in the country has been controversial, with critics saying the Boeing and Bell Helicopter developed Osprey is prone to accidents.
+The U.S. military said on Wednesday it was grounding its fleet of V-22 Osprey aircraft after a crash last week off the coast of Japan that killed eight people onboard.
+Tokyo grounded its small fleet of the tilt-rotor aircraft the day after the fatal incident, which reignited controversy over its deployment.
+Critics in Japan have said the Boeing and Bell Helicopter developed Osprey is prone to accidents, although U.S. and Japanese governments reject that claim.

 "Preliminary investigation information indicates a potential materiel failure caused the mishap, but the underlying cause of the failure is unknown at this time," U.S. Air Force Special Operations Command (AFSOC) said in a statement.

-The U.S. military said on Wednesday it was grounding its fleet of V-22 Osprey aircraft after a fatal crash last week off the coast of Japan that killed eight people onboard.
-Tokyo had already grounded its small fleet of the tilt-rotor aircraft, whose deployment in the country has been controversial, with critics saying the Boeing and Bell Helicopter developed Osprey is prone to accidents.

-"Preliminary investigation information indicates a potential materiel failure caused the mishap, but the underlying cause of the failure is unknown at this time," U.S. Air Force Special Operations Command (AFSOC) said in a statement.
-The latest crash happened during a routine training mission last week off Yakushima Island, about 1,040 km (650 miles) southwest of the capital, Tokyo.
+The latest crash happened during a routine training mission on Nov.
+29 off Yakushima Island, about 1,040 km (650 miles) southwest of the capital, Tokyo.

+At least 400 multipurpose Ospreys have been delivered and are mainly used by the U.S. Air Force, Marines and Navy in Japan and elsewhere, according to Boeing.
+The U.S. Navy aircraft carrier deployed to Japan, the USS Carl Vinson, relies on them to deliver some supplies and personnel.
+"If the Osprey grounding keeps going for a week or more, the inconvenience starts to become something more.
+And without the Osprey, training can be affected, and that affects readiness," said Grant Newsham, a retired U.S. Marine Corps colonel and research fellow at the Japan Forum for Strategic Studies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)